 In most circumstances, HOAs will insist on their bylaws because they claim homeowners agreed to them before they decided to move into the community.
 However, it’s clear that some of these laws could be considered unreasonable in court.

 Navigating HOA law in Arizona can be difficult.
-That’s why Goodman Law Group is here to assist HOAs with our HOA law resource center and legal counsel.
+That’s why Goodman Holmgren is here to assist HOAs with our HOA law resource center and legal counsel.
 We offer customized legal solutions for HOAs regarding collections, compliance enforcement and general counsel.
 Call us today to learn more!